Discrete Double-Bracket Flows for Isotropic-Noise Invariant Eigendecomposition: Geometric Analysis and Global Convergence

-\textbf{(iv)} This is the classical \L{}ojasiewicz gradient inequality result: on compact manifolds, real-analytic functions satisfy $\|\mathrm{grad}\, f\| \ge c|f - f_\infty|^\theta$ for some $\theta \in (0,1)$.
-This implies finite trajectory length, hence convergence to a single point.
-See Simon (1983) or Absil--Mahony--Sepulchre (2008). \end{proof}
+\textbf{(iv)} Since $f$ is real-analytic on the compact analytic manifold $SO(n)$, the {\L}ojasiewicz--Simon gradient inequality applies in a neighborhood of every critical point~\citep{lojasiewicz1963propriete,simon1983asymptotics}.
+Combined with~(ii), this implies finite trajectory length and convergence of the whole trajectory to a single critical point; see~\citep[Theorem~4.18]{absil2008optimization}. \end{proof}